Industrial and Mining Water Research Unit

-The Industrial and Mining Water Research Unit (abbreviated IMWaRU) is one of several research entities based in the School of Chemical and Metallurgical Engineering at the University of the Witwatersrand, Johannesburg.
-It provides research as well as supervision to masters and doctorate students within the University, as well as consulting to industry.
+The Industrial and Mining Water Research Unit (abbreviated IMWaRU) was one of several research entities based in the School of Chemical and Metallurgical Engineering at the University of the Witwatersrand, Johannesburg, before merging into the Wits:H2O group.
+While the name and branding have fallen away, the type of research undertaken continues.

+IMWaRU academics continue to provide research as well as supervision to masters and doctorate students within the University, as well as consulting to industry.

 Unit Structure

 The unit deals with cross disciplinary water issues relating to industry and mining.
 As such the group includes experts in chemical engineering, microbiology and other sciences.

-The unit includes five NRF rated researchers and over 20 masters and doctoral level postgraduate students in the faculties of engineering and science.
+At the time of the merge, the unit included five NRF rated researchers and over 20 masters and doctoral level postgraduate students in the faculties of engineering and science.

 Members

-The group currently comprises 7 academics (alphabetically - Mogopoleng (Paul) Chego, Kevin Harding, Michelle Low, Craig Sheridan, Geoffrey Simate, Karl Rumbold and Lizelle van Dyk), as well as several postgraduate students.
+The group currently comprised 7 academics (alphabetically - Mogopoleng (Paul) Chego, Kevin Harding, Michelle Low, Craig Sheridan, Geoffrey Simate, Karl Rumbold and Lizelle van Dyk), as well as several postgraduate students.